eku2005/FoodCaloriesPredict_finetune/README.md

 - 🍔 Predicts food class from an image
 - 🔥 Estimates calories using a custom CSV mapping
-- 🎯 Displays top 3 predictions with confidence %
+- 🎯 Displays predictions with confidence %
 - ⚡ Runs live in Google Colab using Gradio
 - 📸 Instant image upload and preview